Affiliate links on Android Authority may earn us a commission. Learn more.

 After the app has been killed, the next step is to delete the data in the cache directory.
 When an application needs a temporary file, a pre-processed file, or when it wants to keep a local copy of a file that was downloaded from the Internet then it will get placed in the app’s cache directory.
 Each app has its own directory where it can put working files.

 The idea is as follows.
 If an app downloads files or data from the Internet then it would be a waste of bandwidth, plus a waste of time to download the very same files every time the app starts.
 Instead, any files that need downloading from the Internet can be downloaded once and then stored in the cache.
 From time to time the app can check if those temporary copies are still valid and refresh the cache if needed.

-Another example would be if the app needs to process a file, maybe perform some decoding or decryption on some data.
-Rather than performing this decoding or decryption every time the app launches, which would use a lot of CPU cycles, the app can do it once and then store the result in the cache.
+Another example would be if the app needs to process a file, like decoding or decrypting some data.
+Rather than performing this decoding or decryption every time the app launches, which would typically use a lot of CPU cycles, the app can do it once and then store the result in the cache.
 Again, the app could check the validity of the processed file and refresh the cache if needed.

 The reason these are temporary files is that the app should not rely on these files being present as Android can delete them when a device runs low on storage.
 In these cases, the app just simply downloads the data again, or processes the files again and creates new ones in its cache.